 Store your toiletries in a small bag that is easy to carry to the shower.
-A small backpack is the perfect size for shampoo, soap, a razor and a change of clothing.
+A small backpack is a perfect size for shampoo, soap, a razor, and a change of clothing.
 Always keep a spare roll of toilet paper in the truck; you never know when you’ll need it!

 Remember your cell phone charger as these can be expensive to purchase on the road.